On the image of higher signature maps: A refined conjecture on the image of the quadratic real cycle class map

-\begin{rema} Let $X$ be a smooth $\Rb$-scheme, let $\Lc$ be a line bundle on $X$ with associated real topological line bundle $L=\Lc(\Rb)$ and let $0\leqslant c\leqslant d$.
+\begin{rema} Let $X$ be a smooth $\Rb$-variety of dimension $d$, let $\Lc$ be a line bundle on $X$ and let $c$ be an integer such that $0\leqslant c\leqslant d$; we set $L=\Lc(\Rb)$.
 Although analysis does not appear to provide a clear candidate subgroup containing $\Im\gamma^c(X,\Lc)$, one could instead take inspiration from the topological conditions used in \cite{benoistIntegralHodgeConjecture2020} based on Steenrod squares.
-Indeed note that the twisted Steenrod squares $\Sq_L:\Hr^*(X(\Rb),\Zb/2)\rightarrow\Hr^{*+1}(X(\Rb),\Zb(L))\rightarrow\Hr^{*+1}(X(\Rb),\Zb/2)$ provide the differentials of the first page of the Bockstein spectral sequence associated with the filtration of $\Zb(L)$.
-On the other hand, one can consider the Pardon spectral sequence studied in \cite{pardonFILTEREDGESTENWITTRESOLUTION}, which is the spectral sequence associated with the filtered sheaf We note that Jacobson's signature homomorphisms induce a morphism $\Ibf^*(\Lc)\rightarrow\iota_*\Zb(\Lc)$ of filtered sheaves (where $\iota:X(\Rb)\hookrightarrow X$ is the inclusion as usual) and thus a morphism of spectral sequences from Pardon's construction to the Bockstein spectral sequence.
-Moreover, the classes in the cohomology of $\Ibf^n(\Lc)$ coming from higher terms of the filtration can be identified by vanishing conditions for differentials in higher pages, and the image of these classes under the real cycle class map must then be killed by the corresponding differentials.
+Indeed, note that the twisted Steenrod squares $\Sq_L:\Hr^*(X(\Rb),\Zb/2)\rightarrow\Hr^{*+1}(X(\Rb),\Zb(L))\rightarrow\Hr^{*+1}(X(\Rb),\Zb/2)$ provide the differentials of the first page of the Bockstein spectral sequence associated with the filtration of $\Zb(L)$.
+On the other hand, one can consider the Pardon spectral sequence studied in \cite{pardonFILTEREDGESTENWITTRESOLUTION}, which is the spectral sequence associated with the filtered sheaf We note that Jacobson's signature homomorphisms induce a morphism $\Wbf(\Lc)\rightarrow\iota_*\Zb(\Lc)$ of filtered sheaves (where $\iota:X(\Rb)\hookrightarrow X$ is the inclusion as usual) and thus a morphism of spectral sequences from Pardon's construction to the Bockstein spectral sequence.
+Moreover, the classes in the cohomology of $\Ibf^n(\Lc)$ coming from higher terms of the filtration can be identified by vanishing conditions for differentials in higher pages, and the image of these classes under the quadratic real cycle class map must then be killed by the corresponding differentials.
 One can therefore envision to propose a candidate subgroup for the image of $\gamma^c(X,\Lc)$ in terms of these vanishing conditions, which could incidentally shed light on Conjecture \ref{con:refined_hodge_conjecture}.
 We hope to pursue this approach in future work. \end{rema}